chaimleib/intervaltree/README.rst

 -  Bug fixes:

-   -  Double rotations were performed in place of a single rotation when presented and unbalanced Node with a balanced child.
+   -  Double rotations were performed in place of a single rotation when presented an unbalanced Node with a balanced child.
    -  During single rotation, kept referencing an unrotated Node instead of the new, rotated one